grunt-gallery/grunt-digital-audit/grunt-ca.md

 - Dropdown menu improvement (currently clunky and not mobile-friendly)
 - Written stylistic consistency improvements  (visual, code-writing, accessibility)
 - Improve display of accessibility details for the physical grunt gallery location
-- Links to Big Cartel web shop [gruntgallery.bigcartel.com](https://gruntgallery.bigcartel.com/) could use a subdomain naming strategy (i.e. shop.grunt.ca)
+- Links to Big Cartel webshop [gruntgallery.bigcartel.com](https://gruntgallery.bigcartel.com/) could use a subdomain naming strategy (i.e. shop.grunt.ca)
 - There are vulnerable plugins and website security needs to be improved
 :::

 ### Online Sales

 The current platform for supporting online sales is [BigCartel](https://www.bigcartel.com/).
-On grunt.ca, [the online shop](https://gruntgallery.bigcartel.com/) is labeled "bookstore", however it sells more than books.
+On grunt.ca, [the online shop](https://gruntgallery.bigcartel.com/) is labeled "bookstore", however, it sells more than books.
 The URL is a branded Big Cartel subdomain linked prominently from the [grunt.ca](https://grunt.ca) site.

 ## Discussion